nLab t-structure

 Definition

-Given a t-structure, its heart is the intersection
+Given a t-structure (Def. ), its heart is the intersection

 C 0C 0C.
 C_{\geq 0} \cap C_{\leq 0} \hookrightarrow C \,.

-In the infinity-categorical setting tt-structures arise as torsion/torsionfree classes associated to suitable factorization systems on a stable infinity-category CC.
+In the (∞,1)-category theory, tt-structures arise as torsion/torsionfree classes associated with suitable factorization systems on stable ∞-categories CC.

-• In a stable setting, the subcategories are closed under de/suspension simply because they are co/reflective and reflective and these operations are co/limits.
-Co/reflective subcategories of CC arise from co/reflective factorization systems on CC;
+• In stable ∞-category-theory, the relevant sub-(∞,1)-categories are closed under de/suspension simply because they are (co-)reflective, arising from co/reflective factorization systems on CC.

 • A bireflective factorization system on a \infty-category CC consists of a factorization system 𝔽=(E,M)\mathbb{F}=(E,M) where both classes satisfy the two-out-of-three property.